Areas of expertise

 The multiple disciplines of our team enable us to provide a comprehensive range of services to our clients in the maritime industry and (international) trade.
 Ranging from salvage to shareholder disputes, ship building contracts, or obtaining securities or guarantees; we have the expertise to give all-encompassing assistance to our clients in the sector.

-We represent our clients in civil proceedings on a regular basis; both in main proceedings, preliminary injunction proceedings as well as proceedings commenced by petition, such as (prejudgment) attachment requests.
+We represent our clients in civil proceedings on a regular basis; both in main proceedings, preliminary injunction proceedings and proceedings commenced by petition, such as (prejudgment) attachment requests, as well as in supreme court cases.

 Our team also acts in international arbitral proceedings commenced before well-known arbitration institutes such as the ICC, NAI and UNUM.
 Furthermore, several of our lawyers are occasionally appointed as an arbitrator.